-- 1 Remove the forearm from the barrels by pulling outward on the forearm latch and pivoting the front of the forearm down and away from the barrels (Figure 5). - 2 After cleaning exposed metal areas carefully, place one or two - drops of gun oil on the following surfaces (A) hinge pin recess of forward locking lug; (B-C) both sides of the locking lug; two drops on the forearm bracket (one each at D and E) (Figure 6, page 14). - 3 Attach the barrels to the action by grasping the buttstock's grip with your right hand and anchoring the buttstock between your right forearm and right side.
-With the thumb
+- 1 Remove the forearm from the barrels by pulling outward on the forearm latch and pivoting the front of the forearm down and away from the barrels (Figure 5). - 2 After cleaning exposed metal areas, apply a film of grease to the surfaces shown in Figure 6: (A) hinge pin recess of forward locking lug; (B-C) both sides of the locking lug; the forearm bracket (D).